sherryxiaoyizhu/kotlin-youtube-app/README.md

 #### Video Detail Page

-- Fetch and display video title (ellipsize in the action bar), thumbnail image, number views, published time, number of likes, number of comments from the network through YouTube Data API
+- Fetch and display video title (ellipsize in the action bar), thumbnail image, number views, published time, number of likes/ dislikes, number of comments from the network through YouTube Data API
 - Show video description in ScrollView
 - Click on the video thumbnail and redirect to a WebView